southern-cross-ai/ICE-AUS/README.md

 ```

+A cleaned dataset by [Xinyu Mao](https://github.com/Xinyu990511) is available under `ICE-AUS_clean`.
+You can also use this dataset directly from [Hugging Face - SouthernCrossAI/ICE-AUS-International-Corpus-of-English](https://huggingface.co/datasets/SouthernCrossAI/ICE-AUS-International-Corpus-of-English).

 ## Download

 You can download it directly from [Macquarie University Research Data - Australian component of the International Corpus of English (ICE-AUS)](https://figshare.mq.edu.au/articles/dataset/International_Corpus_of_English_ICE_/24769173?file=43778337).